 - 4. The project "mail directory" required by the postal service shall be located to be only accessible to the postal carrier, and not to the general public. - G. Location.
-Each dwelling shall face or have frontage upon a street or permanent means of access to a street.
+Each dwelling shall face or have frontage upon a street or permanent means of access to a street by way of a public or private easement other than an alley.
+Such easements shall not be less than 10 feet in width.